efrapp/rails-style-guide/README.md

 <sup>[[link](#context-when-with-given)]</sup>

   ````
-  context "when the user is not logged in"
+  context 'when the user is not logged in'
-  context "with an assignment record that is overdue"
+  context 'with an assignment record that is overdue'
-  context "given an overdue assignment"
+  context 'given an overdue assignment'
   ````

 * <a name="don't-test-code"></a>